Welcome to today's edition of the Rush 24-7 podcast.

 Mark, it's a pleasure to speak with you.

-I'm actually in a seport.
+I'm actually in North Edward.

 Oh, right.

-I'll uh I'll uh I'll make a point of waving as I go through.
+I'll make a point of waving as I go through.

-Hey, uh good to good to have you with us.
+Hey, good to have you with us.

 What's on your mind today?

-Well, uh after your monologue, I'm I'm kind of scared to come on, but I I have a uh story um I was in the military, I served in Ramadi, where you've been.
+Well, after your monologue, I'm kind of scared to come on, but I have a story.

-Um I was a cavalry scout there.
+I was a cavalry scout there.

 I really enjoyed being with them.

-They're more like the pioneer Americans.
+Like they're more like the pioneer Americans.

-They're more like the old-school Americans.
+They're more like the old school Americans.

 Americans are very tough.